 Antonín Dvořák – (1841 to 1904)

 Dvořák is the most famous composer in the Czech Republic.
 For three years, Dvořák was the director of the New York National Conservatory.
-Throughout this time, he wrote his most well-known work, Z Nového Světa (the New World Symphony).
-The advice Dvořák gave to his pupils was to search for inspiration from the authentic melodies of America (Native American music and African American spirituals), as opposed to European models.
+He wrote his most well-known work throughout this time, Z Nového Světa (the New World Symphony).
+The advice Dvořák gave to his pupils was to search for inspiration from the authentic melodies of America (Native American music and African American spirituals) instead of European models.
 Rusalka, the gentle water nymph opera written by Dvořák, is regarded by many as the top Czech opera.
 This is frequently played in the National Theater of Prague.